bhisaac/5eFP/5eFP-SRD.md

 A monster that has a swimming speed doesn’t need to spend extra movement to swim.

-### Saving Throws

-The Saving Throws entry is reserved for creatures that are adept at resisting certain kinds of effects.
-For example, a creature that isn’t easily charmed or frightened might gain a bonus on its WIS saving throws.
-Most creatures don’t have special saving throw bonuses, in which case this section is absent.

 ### Abilities

 The Abilities entry is reserved for monsters proficient in one or more abilities.
 For example, a very perceptive and stealthy monster might have bonuses to WIS and CHA checks.
 If a monster lists abilities, add LEVEL to related ability checks they make.